 Proper nutrition (see below) and exercise may help prevent decreased bone density.
 Bisphosphonates are effective when indicated.

-With proper nutrition therapy, including an energy intake of 110%-200% of the requirements for a general healthy population, patients with CF may have better pulmonary function and survival.
-Nutritional supplements are recommended for children who have growth deficits and for adults who have weight deficits. although this approach may increase the susceptibility to oxidative stress.
-The kind of fat that should be given is also a matter of debate (see below).
+With proper nutrition therapy, including an energy intake of 110-200% of the requirements for a general healthy population, patients with CF may have better pulmonary function and survival.
+Nutritional supplements are recommended for children who have growth deficits and for adults who have weight deficits.11 Additionally, high-fat diets have typically been used, although this approach may increase the susceptibility to oxidative stress., The kind of fat that should be given is also a matter of debate (see below).

 Provision of a diet high in essential fatty acids helps with weight maintenance and prevention of deficiency symptoms.
 Biochemical evidence of deficiency of both the essential omega-6 fatty acid linoleic acid and docosahexanoic acid, a derivative of the essential omega-3 fatty acid alpha-linolenic acid, is common in patients with CF, although clinical signs and symptoms are rare.